KarolisSimkus/KarolisSimkus/README.md

 ---

+I'm Karolis.
-I'm Karolis, and I've dedicated my academic journey to unraveling the complexities of code and the digital unknown.
+I've dedicated my journey to
+unravel the complexities of the digital unknown.
-From debugging elusive errors to crafting innovative solutions, I'm delving into the world of software development with a passion for deciphering the language of technology whilst having a tendency to end up in some very strange situations.
+From elusive errors to innovative solutions,
+I'm delving into the world of software with a passion for technology whilst having a tendency to end up in some very strange situations.
-Now, I'm on a search for a new coding adventure to bridge the gap between theory and practice, and I hope to join you on this expedition through the ever-evolving landscape of software development.
+Now, I'm on a search for a new coding adventure and I hope to join you on this expedition through the ever-evolving landscape of the unknown.

 ### ⚙️ Technical Skills